 Evolutionary Ecology

-My lab seeks to understand how the interaction of biological, climatic, and geological processes have determined and shaped the ecological evolution of mammals and other vertebrates in the Amazon.
-Although, the Amazon rainforest includes the world's highest mammalian species richness, little is known about niche structure and ecological roles of Amazonian mammalian communities over time.
-Generalizations on closed canopy rainforest mammalian communities have been largely based on African ecosystems.
-By working in western Amazonia, a geographic setting severely understudied, my research has recognized differences in the ecologic structure of mammals from analogous closed-canopy rainforests.
+My lab aims to understand how biological, climatic, and geological processes have influenced and shaped the ecological evolution of mammals and other vertebrates in the Amazon.
+Despite the Amazon rainforest hosting the world's highest mammalian species richness, we have limited knowledge about niche structure and ecological roles of Amazonian mammalian communities over time.
+This knowledge gap extends to other organisms awaiting study in the region.
+Existing generalizations about closed-canopy rainforest mammalian communities have primarily been based on African ecosystems.
+Through our research in western Amazonia, a region that has been severely understudied, we have identified differences in the ecological structure of mammals compared to analogous closed-canopy rainforests.

-My lab seeks to understand how the interaction of biological, climatic, and geological processes have determined and shaped the ecological evolution of mammals and other vertebrates in the Amazon.
-Although, the Amazon rainforest includes the world's highest mammalian species richness, little is known about niche structure and ecological roles of Amazonian mammalian communities over time.
-Generalizations on closed canopy rainforest mammalian communities have been largely based on African ecosystems.
-By working in western Amazonia, a geographic setting severely understudied, my research has recognized differences in the ecologic structure of mammals from analogous closed-canopy rainforests.
+My lab aims to understand how biological, climatic, and geological processes have influenced and shaped the ecological evolution of mammals and other vertebrates in the Amazon.
+Despite the Amazon rainforest hosting the world's highest mammalian species richness, we have limited knowledge about niche structure and ecological roles of Amazonian mammalian communities over time.
+This knowledge gap extends to other organisms awaiting study in the region.
+Existing generalizations about closed-canopy rainforest mammalian communities have primarily been based on African ecosystems.
+Through our research in western Amazonia, a region that has been severely understudied, we have identified differences in the ecological structure of mammals compared to analogous closed-canopy rainforests.

 Credit: P.-O. Antoine